What Is A Calf Strain?

 In some cases the Achilles tendon may completely rupture and these patients often report a loud snapping noise at the time of the injury.
 Surprisingly this injury may be less painful than a calf strain and its possible that the patient can still fully bear their weight.
 A very easy and accurate test for this is Thompson test.
 Kneel on a chair with the feet hanging off and squeeze the belly of the calf.
 If the foot moves the tendon is still intact, if it does not then there is a complete rupture.
 If you suspect you have a ruptured achilles tendon keep your weight off the affected side and seek medical advice immediately to determine whether you are a suitable patient for a tendon repair surgery.
-Earlier intervention with a ruptured achilles tendon has much better outcome.
+Earlier intervention – ie surgery within days – has much better outcome.

 What should I do for my calf strain?

 For the first 3 – 5 days after the injury, regardless of what type of strain you have you should follow the RICE guidelines (Rest, Ice, Compression, Elevation):